 Tides, caused by the gravitational pull of the moon and sun, also play a significant role in shaping coastal landforms.
 The rise and fall of tides lead to:

-• Regular exposure and submersion of coastal areas.
+• Regular exposure and submersion of coastal areas, promoting erosion in the intertidal zone.

 The Influence of Wind on Coastal Landscapes

 Wind is another crucial factor in shaping coastal landforms.
-It contributes to the erosion of rocks and sediments and plays a key role in the formation of unique coastal features.
+It contributes to the erosion of rocks and sediments and plays a key role in the formation of unique coastal features, particularly in arid and temperate zones where sand is abundant.

 Wind Erosion